-Coeliac disease affects 1 in 100 people in the UK.
-The disease means that eating gluten, which is most commonly found in wheat, barley and rye based foods) can result in some very uncomfortable – and even dangerous – symptoms.
+Coeliac disease affects 1 in every 100 people in the UK.
+For sufferers, eating gluten (most commonly found in wheat, barley and rye based foods) can result in some very uncomfortable – and even dangerous – symptoms.

-A few years ago it was very hard for coeliacs to get their hands on good quality gluten-free products and it still can be, but now, says Sarah Collard who is Coeliac UK’s Food Policy Officer, "you can find a wide range of specialist gluten-free foods in the supermarkets such as gluten-free pasta, bread and cakes.
+Only a few years ago coeliacs struggled to get their hands on good quality gluten-free products, but according to Sarah Collar, Coeliac UK’s Food Policy Officer, nowadays "you can find a wide range of specialist gluten-free foods in the supermarkets such as gluten-free pasta, bread and cakes."

-With this week being Coeliac UK’s Awareness Week (May 8 - May 14) we've put some questions to Coeliac UK to find out how you and your family can cope with the disease.
+We put some questions to Coeliac UK to find out how you and your family can eat a well-balanced diet, minus any gluten...

 What is coeliac disease?

-Coeliac disease is an autoimmune disease triggered by eating gluten, a protein found in wheat, barley and rye and in the UK it can affect 1 in 100 people.
-It is not a food allergy nor a simple food intolerance.
+Coeliac disease is an autoimmune disease triggered by eating gluten, a protein found in wheat, barley and rye, and in the UK it can affect 1 in 100 people.
+It's not a food allergy, nor a food intolerance.

-Sarah said: "However, if someone in your immediate family has the condition the chances of you also having the condition are significantly increased to 1 in 10.
-Your immediate family being a first degree relative, parent, child or sibling.
+“If someone in your immediate family has the condition the chances of you also having the condition are significantly increased to 1 in 10,” says Sarah.
+Your immediate family includes your parents, children, or siblings.

 What are the symptoms?

-Symptoms can vary widely and can be mild or severe.
+Symptoms can vary widely from person to person, from very mild to severe.

 If you suspect you or your child has coeliac disease, it is important that you discuss your concerns with your GP.